Pao zhi is the art of processing herbs for use in traditional Chinese medicine

 Learn how different preparations methods can lead to different herbal effects

 Every substance in the Chinese herbal pharmacopeia innately has specific characteristics, tastes, temperatures, and actions.
-Not only do herbs have an inherent nature, many substances need to be prepared before using.
+Not only do herbs have an inherent nature, many substances need to be prepared before use.
 This processing is known as, pao zhi (炮制).

 Processing begins after the herb has been harvested, dried and cut.
 Pao zhi prepares the herb in order to minimize side effects, increases potency, directs its action to specific areas of the body, and increases or alters properties of the substance for use in a particular clinical presentation.